raspibolt/raspibolt/guide/lightning/lightning-client.md

 ### Download

-* As user "admin", download the application; and then the checksums file together with its signature and timestamp.
+* As user "admin", download the application and the checksums file (.txt) with its signature (.sig) and timestamp (.ots).

   ```sh
   $ cd /tmp